Sarhad Journal of Agriculture-Author Guidelines

 Plagiarism Policy: The Editorial Office will strictly monitor text plagiarism and obvious fraudulent data prior to the review process and if plagiarism is detected at this stage or later, the manuscript will be rejected and will not be reconsidered in any journal published independently or in association with ResearchersLinks, Ltd, UK.

-At the time of submission, the author is required to deposit an amount of Rs.1000 as submission/processing fee (non-refundable).
-After receiving the fee, articles are transfered to Editors to initiate the review process.
+After successful online submission of the manuscript, the author is required to deposit an amount of Rs.1000 as processing fee (non-refundable).
+After receiving the fee submission proof, manuscripts are transferred to Editors to initiate the review process.

 Account Title: Sarhad Journal of Agriculture